 - Open BBC iPlayer and watch from anywhere in the world

-Why has my VPN stopped working with BBC iPlayer?
+Why is my VPN not working with BBC iPlayer?

-The only thing you NEED to know regarding “iPlayer not working with a VPN” is that the BBC only blocks IP addresses.
+The only thing you NEED to know regarding “Why is my VPN not working with BBC iPlayer?” is that the BBC only blocks IP addresses.
 It doesn’t actually block VPNs.